SAP-archive/teched2020-DEV161/exercises/ex13/README.md

-# Exercise 13 - Add Supplier Info to Details Page
+# Exercise 13 - Add the Supplier Info to the Details Page

-So far we you improved the view that presented the list of products and thie key properties related to the business scenario at hand. in the next few exercises you'll improve the product's details view.
+So far, you improved the view that presented the list of products and the key properties related to the business scenario at hand (inventory management).
+In the next few exercises, you'll improve the product's Details view.

-In this exercise, we will add supplier info to the product details view.
-This requires changes to the UI (view) and also to the view's logic.

 ## Exercise 13.1 - UI Modifications

-After completing these steps you will have modified the worklist view of the app to include filters.
-Some of the modifications are also needed in order for the logic to execute accordingly.
+After completing these steps, you will have added supplier info to the product's Details view.
+Some of the modifications are also needed for the logic to run accordingly.

-It is recommended that you type in most the code in order to experience the code editor's capabilities.
+It is recommended that you type most the code to experience the code editor's capabilities.

-1. In the locally running app, click a product to get to its details view.
+1. In the locally running app, click a product to view its details.

     <br><br>![](images/2020-10_BAS_App_Object_View_.jpg)<br><br>

-2. In SAP business Application Studio, open the file that contains the product's details - *Object.view.xml*.
+2. In SAP business Application Studio, open the file that contains the product's details, the `Object.view.xml` file.

 3. Add an XML namespace for "sap.ui.layout.form".
     ```xml